See procedure Contact for actions that must be undertaken.

 - the relevance of consultation with other people or services (e.g. ACSASS, another service, a Principal Practitioner)

-- history of contact with child protection and issues of harm to children.
+- history of contact with Child Protection and issues of harm to children.
 Where a person has been assessed as responsible for harm to a child, their request for contact will require additional assessment and consideration by the child protection case planner and/or a regional Principal Practitioner.
 In such circumstances, contact may be granted where there are compelling reasons to do so linked to the child's best interests.

 Also see Undertaking an international police history check if the individual has lived overseas for six months or longer.